Adversarial Reinforcement Learning for Procedural Content Generation: Abstract

 \section{Abstract}

-We present an approach for procedural content generation (PCG), and improving generalization in reinforcement learning (RL) agents, by using adversarial deep RL.
-Training RL agents for generalization over novel environments is a notoriously difficult task.
+We present a new approach ARLPCG: Adversarial Reinforcement Learning for Procedural Content Generation, which procedurally generates and tests previously unseen environments with an auxiliary input as a control variable.
+Training RL agents over novel environments is a notoriously difficult task.
 One popular approach is to procedurally generate different environments to increase the generalizability of the trained agents.
-Here we deploy an adversarial model with one PCG RL agent (called Generator), and one solving RL agent (called Solver).
-The benefit is mainly two-fold: Firstly, the Solver achieves better generalization through the generated challenges from the Generator.
+ARLPCG instead deploys an adversarial model with one PCG RL agent (called Generator) and one solving RL agent (called Solver).
+The Generator receives a reward signal based on the Solver's performance, which encourages the environment design to be challenging but not impossible.
+To further drive diversity and control of the environment generation, we propose using auxiliary inputs for the Generator.
+The benefit is two-fold: Firstly, the Solver achieves better generalization through the Generator's generated challenges.
 Secondly, the trained Generator can be used as a creator of novel environments that, together with the Solver, can be shown to be solvable.
-The Generator receives a reward signal based on the performance of the Solver which encourages the environment design to be challenging but not impossible.
-To further drive diversity and control of the environment generation, we propose the use of auxiliary inputs for the Generator.
-Thus, we propose adversarial RL for procedural content generation (ARLPCG), an adversarial approach which procedurally generates previously unseen environments with an auxiliary input as a control variable.
-Herein we describe this concept in detail and compare it with previous methods showing improved generalization, as well as a new method to create novel environments.
+We create two types of 3D environments to validate our model, representing two popular game genres: a third-person platformer and a racing game.
+In these cases, we shows that ARLPCG has a significantly better solve ratio, and that the auxiliary inputs renders the levels creation controllable to a certain degree.
+For a video compilation of the results please visit \url{https://youtu.be/z7q2PtVsT0I}.